anotheredward/anotheredward.github.io/_posts/2014-12-12-kiwicon-8-cassette-challenge.md

 The game begins as soon as you have this guide book and your badge.

-You will need to havg solved the puzzle and given the code word to a member of the crew before 3pm on Friday.
+You will need to having solved the puzzle and given the code word to a member of the crew before 3pm on Friday.

 Note that you might find the need for a Commodore 64 or an emulator for a C64.